Oliver-Slape/Project-002/README.md

       cout << "incorrect input.
 Start Over.";
     }
 ```
+<h3> Meeting each of these steps of the algorithm has allowed the requierments of the project to be met and achieved. <h3>
 <h2> IDE Used and Features <h2>
 <h3> The IDE used was an online service called repl.it It is a colour coordinated IDE with Code hints And a complier with a console debug and input. <h3>